 The carrying values of plant and equipment are reviewed for impairment when events or changes in the circumstances indicate the carrying value may not be recoverable.
-If any such indication exists and where the carrying values exceed the estimated recoverable amount, the assets are written down to their The accompanying notes form part of these financial statements.
+If any such indication exists and where the carrying values exceed the estimated recoverable amount, the assets are written down to their recoverable amount.

-recoverable amount.
 The recoverable amount of plant and equipment is the greater of fair value less costs to sell and value in use.